microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/passwordlessmicrosoftauthenticatorauthenticationmethodconfiguration.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A representation of a Passwordless Phone Sign-in with Microsoft Authenticator Authentication Methods policy.
-Authentication Methods policies define configuration settings and users or groups that are enabled to use the authentication method.
+Represents a Passwordless Phone Sign-in with Microsoft Authenticator authentication methods policy.
+Authentication methods policies define configuration settings and users or groups that are enabled to use the authentication method.

 ## Methods